The glorious vineyards of Northants…

 3/ Drink local my friends, drink local.
 Us booze-loving Brits slurp around 816 million bottles of wine annually, only 1% of that is English or Welsh wine.

 4/ English Sparkling Wine is the new Champagne, it’s official: get this from voice of yoof Vice.
 Not convinced?
 Well, sorry but the experts are.
 Case in point, after a family holiday in Tuscany Bill Hulme, owner of Fleurfields vineyard decided to bring a little bit of ‘la dolce vita’ home with him.
 Next up the family planted a south facing meadow at the top of the hill overlooking Pitsford Reservoir.
 And so it came to pass that Bill and his wife Flora planted the vines over 5 years ago.
 Fleurfields produce three wines – a still white wine similar to Pouilly Fume(Fleur Fields), A white bubbly similar to Champagne (Champs D ‘Amour) and a Pink Bubby similar to pink Champagne(Champs D’Amour Rose’).
 Speaking from experience – they’re all delicious, and you can find Bill at most of Northants fine food festivals this summer.
+A recent find to the Muddy radar is Stonyfield Wine who have a vineyard in Blisworth.
+They provided sparkling wine for The 2019 Muddy Awards and wow!
+You’ve got to give it a go, sophisticated, dry and utterly delicious.

 5/ And talking of champers, did you know that Southern England’s soil — is it pretentious if I say terroir?
 Just love the semantics of that word — is similar to the Champagne region, especially now we actually have a summer.
 Get digging, because the same chalk seam runs from Northern France across the Channel to the Home Counties.